GuyTeichman/RNAlysis/docs/source/user_guide.rst

 KEGG Pathways enrichment
 _________________________
 Using the *enrichment* module, you can perform enrichment analysis for KEGG pathways.
-You can read more about KEGG pathways `here <https://www.genome.jp/kegg/pathway.html>`_.
+You can read more about KEGG pathways on the `KEGG website <https://www.genome.jp/kegg/pathway.html>`_.

 To perform KEGG Enrichment analysis, we will start by creating an FeatureSet object::